 (a) It is recommended, but not required, that lagging reactive tests be performed when system voltage is within the voltage profile, such as during high load periods.

-(b) Lagging tests should meet the following performance criteria:
+(b) For Generation Resources, lagging tests should meet the following performance criteria:

 (i) Lagging Test 1: Test at or above 95% of the unit’s High Sustained Limit (HSL) for at least 15 minutes.
 IRRs should test at or above 60% of their HSL.
 Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s most recent CURL.